Pharmaceuticals | 2024 Total Tox

 Beta Blockers and Calcium Channel Blockers: When the Antagonists Become Antagonistic

-Dr. Katzung will return after the break to examine treatment options focusing on high-dose insulin vs vasopressor controversy and discuss mechanisms of toxicity, clinical manifestations, and updates on optimal therapy for beta-adrenergic blocking drugs and calcium channel antagonists drugs.
+Dr. Kerns will examine treatment options focusing on high-dose insulin vs vasopressor controversy and discuss mechanisms of toxicity, clinical manifestations, and updates on optimal therapy for beta-adrenergic blocking drugs and calcium channel antagonists drugs.

 2:15 - 2:30 PM ET